moomoohk/grame/README.md

 }
 ```

-Running this code will produce a main menu which will display what the `getGameName()` method returns and will run the `newGame()` method when the player hits play.
+Running this code will produce a main menu which will display what the `getGameName()` method returns and will run the `newGame()` method when the player hits the play button.

 The engine is split up into two parts: